 The UN's disarmament chief, Angela Kane, has arrived in Damascus to push for access to the site.
-UN Secretary General Ban Ki-moon said he is determined to "conduct a thorough, impartial and prompt investigation" into the events.'Illogical and fabricated'
+UN Secretary General Ban Ki-moon said he is determined to "conduct a thorough, impartial and prompt investigation" into the events.

 The US defence secretary said President Obama had asked the Pentagon for options on Syria, amid rising pressure on the US to intervene.